CenturyLinkCloud/PublicKB/Servers/understanding-vm-deployment-options-and-power-states.md

 </p>
 <ul>
   <li>
       <p>Costs: In the pause state, a customer pays for storage consumed by the virtual machine and licensing costs.
 Compute and memory costs are not levied.
-For further details see&nbsp;<a href="https://t3n.zendesk.com/entries/23227276-Managing-and-Controlling-Costs-in-the-Tier-3-Cloud"
-      target="_blank">Managing and Controlling Costs in the CenturyLink Cloud</a>.</p>
   </li>
   <li>Sample Use Case: &nbsp;A customer maintains a development and staging environment for their production workloads.
 This environment is only used during business hours 8 AM to 8 PM EST. The IT department, in order to save costs, creates a
     scheduled pause and power on event during off hours.
 This automated task eliminates CPU &amp; RAM fee's between the 8 PM and 8 AM EST time window for these environments.</li>